Protectionism in the United States: Tariff with Canada

 The Canadian–American Reciprocity Treaty increased trade between 1855 and its ending in 1866.
 When it ended, Canada turned to tariffs.
 The National Policy was a Canadian economic program introduced by John A. Macdonald's Conservative Party in 1879 after it returned to power.
 It had been an official policy, however, since 1876.
 It was based on high tariffs to protect Canada's manufacturing industry.
 Macdonald campaigned on the policy in the 1878 election, and handily beat the Liberal Party, which supported free trade.

+The Payne Aldrich Tariff of 1909 actually changed little and had slight economic impact one way or the other, but the political impact was enormous.
+The insurgents felt tricked and defeated and swore vengeance against Wall Street and its minions Taft and Aldrich.
+The insurgency led to a fatal split down the middle in 1912 as the GOP lost its balance wheel.

 Efforts to restore free trade with Canada collapsed when Canada rejected a proposed reciprocity treaty in fear of American imperialism in the 1911 federal election.
 Taft negotiated a reciprocity agreement with Canada, that had the effect of sharply lowering tariffs.
 Democrats supported the plan but Midwestern Republicans bitterly opposed it.
 Barnstorming the country for his agreement, Taft undiplomatically pointed to the inevitable integration of the North American economy, and suggested that Canada should come to a "parting of the ways" with Britain.
 Canada's Conservative Party, under the leadership of Robert Borden, now had an issue to regain power from the low-tariff Liberals.
 After a surge of pro-imperial anti-Americanism, the Conservatives won.
 Ottawa rejected reciprocity, reasserted the National Policy and went to London first for new financial and trade deals.
-The Payne Aldrich Tariff of 1909 actually changed little and had slight economic impact one way or the other, but the political impact was enormous.
-The insurgents felt tricked and defeated and swore vengeance against Wall Street and its minions Taft and Aldrich.
-The insurgency led to a fatal split down the middle in 1912 as the GOP lost its balance wheel.